 - the reason for the proposed closure; and

 - information regarding the opportunity for persons who feels negatively impacted by the proposed closure to address council.

 Additional notice may be required where the proposed closure requires the approval of the Minister of Highways and Infrastructure.
-Prior to passing a bylaw to close a street or road, council will provide persons who claim to be negatively impacted an opportunity to be heard.
+Before considering a bylaw to close a street or road, council will provide persons who claim to be negatively impacted an opportunity to be heard.

 Any lease or sale of a roadway must not eliminate access to land, and the lease or sale is subject to any existing easements or public right of way for public utility services.
 Leases of closed roadways are required to contain a provision which enables the municipality to prematurely terminate the lease or to request public access.
 Copies of lease agreements, along with the bylaw, are to be filed with the Minister of Highways and Infrastructure.